 - When mowing on an incline, keep the mower perpendicular to the direction of the slope.
 Mowing parallel to the hill increases the risk of a rollover accident.

-- Disconnect the spark plug before doing maintenance to prevent an accidental startup when working on the machine.
+- Disconnect the spark plug before doing maintenance to prevent an accidental start-up when working on the machine.

 - Do not allow additional riders on the mower.

-Many riding mowers incorporate a dead man’s switch: a sensor detects the driver’s weight and kills the engine if the rider stands up or falls out of the seat, reducing the potential of a runaway mower.
+Many riding mowers incorporate a dead man’s switch: A sensor detects the driver’s weight and kills the engine if the rider stands up or falls out of the seat, reducing the potential of a runaway mower.

 There is a lot to consider when choosing the best riding lawn mower for hills.
 For a quick reference to your most pressing queries, check out this frequently asked questions section to get more information.

 Always mow up and down the slope in straight lines.
 Mowing parallel or executing turns on the slope increases the risk of a rollover accident.
+This bucks the traditional advice of mowing side-to-side with a pushmower, which is always the safest method for hill-mowing.

 Keep the mower in low gear to reduce the possibility of running down the slope.
 Mow in an up-and-down pattern rather than along the length of the ditch.
 Excessively steep ditches should not be mowed with a rider.
+In these cases, it may be better to use a string trimmer to cut the grass or opt for a push mower for larger ditches.